-There are a number of requirements to comply with the Human Pathogens Importation Regulations and the Human Pathogens and Toxins Act.
-Some of these include registration, obtaining permits, and enabling inspections.
-Failure to do these things could result in enforcement action being taken.
+There are a number of requirements under the Human Pathogens Importation Regulations (HPIR) and the Human Pathogens and Toxins Act (HPTA).
+Some of these include registration with the Public Health Agency of Canada (the Agency), obtaining import permits, and allowing for the inspection of facilities.

-Under the HPIR, every person importing a human pathogen in Risk Group 2, 3 or 4 must obtain an importation permit.
-This helps the Public Health Agency of Canada to assess and manage the risk of inadvertent transmission of communicable diseases caused by imported human pathogens.
+Importation permits are required for the importation of human pathogens in Risk Group 2, 3 or 4 and all animal pathogens.
+Through the issuance of these permits, the Agency can assess and manage the risk of inadvertent release of pathogens and toxins caused by imported pathogens.

-This policy also outlines the roles and responsibilities of the Agency and regulated parties with regards to the HPIR and HPTA.
+This policy also outlines the roles and responsibilities of the Agency and regulated parties with regards to the HPIR, HPTA, and HAA/HAR.

 Compliance promotion is a proactive approach to achieving compliance through education and information sharing.
 It may include: